jarad/mnfb/code/exploratory/README.md

 Put code for exploratory analysis here.
+All scripts should depend on files in the /data directory only.